liuvivian625/JobCompare/GroupProject/Weekly-Reports/tpatel327-d1.md

+My accomplishments for this deliverable:

 I created a new branch and the initial directory structure.
-I've also updated my documents as well.
+I've also added my documents to my own directory as well.
-2/12/24